AckerlyXu/heima/articles/sql-database/sql-database-automated-backups.md

     Explicit list of what to do with a geo-redundant backup.
 "Use a ..." helps people to scan the topic and find the uses quickly.
 ---------------->

+>[!NOTE]
->[AZURE.NOTE] In Azure storage, the term *replication* refers to copying files from one location to another.
+> In Azure storage, the term *replication* refers to copying files from one location to another.
 SQL's *database replication* refers to keeping to multiple secondary databases synchronized with a primary database.

 <!----------------
     The next ## H2's discuss key characteristics of how the feature works.
 The title is in conversational language and asks the question that will be answered.